3 phase motor ampere meter calculation diagram:

 03. Selector Switch:

-A Mechanical Switch That can be rotated Left, right, or center to open or close the electrical contacts is known as a Selector switch.
+A Mechanical Switch That can be rotated Left, right, or center to open or close the Electrical contacts is known as a Selector switch.
 The Main Function of This Selector Switch is to Control Devices and also to Switch Between a Minimum of 2 or Above Electrical Circuits.
-The Perfect Used for Selector Switch is When Used for Controlling an Output of a Device.
+The Perfect Used for Selector Switch is When Used for Controlling the Output of a Device.
 We know that a Selector switch is Used to control the electrical current flow in a Circuit it can also be used to both Initiate and inhibit the Current Flow.

 04. Magnetic Contactor:

 A magnetic contactor is an electromagnetic switching device.
-It is generally used for controlling three-phase motors.
-The operation of a magnetic contactor is similar to that of a relay, but a relay is used for low-power or low-voltage connections, and a magnetic contactor is used for high-power or high-voltage connections.
-As soon as the supply is applied to the magnetic contactor coil, its normally open contacts are closed and normally closed contacts are opened and the associated devices are also operated.
+It is generally used for controlling 3-phase Motors.
+The operation of a magnetic contactor is similar to that of a Relay. but a relay is used for low-power or low-voltage connections, and a magnetic contactor is used for high-power or high-voltage connections.
+As soon as the supply is applied to the magnetic contactor coil. its normally open contacts are closed and normally closed contacts are opened and the associated devices are also operated.
 This is how a magnetic contactor works.

 05. Overload Relay:

 Overload Protection is Protection Against a Running Overcurrent That Would Cause Overheating of The Protected Equipment.
-Hence, An Overload is Also a Type of Overcurrent.
+Hence, An Overload is Also a Type of Overcurrent flow.
 Overload Protection Typically Operates on an Inverse Time curve where the Tripping Time Becomes less as the Current Increases.
-This Overload Protector is an Essential Component for Many Sockets.
+This Overload Protector is an Essential Component for Many Sockets Power Systems.
 The Top-Quality Overload Protector can Effectively Protect Electrical Products from Power Surges.

 Thank You for visiting the website.
 Keep visiting for more Updates.